 Learning in Pre-Prep is all about giving pupils an appetite to find out more.
 There is lots of fun along the way, because happy children learn better and although the pupils may not realise it, they are absorbing information, skills and techniques all the time.
 Bit by bit, they start to build the language they need to express the concepts they are learning, and learn about questioning, challenging and proving ideas.

-For more information on how different subjects are approached in Pre-Prep, click on the links opposite.
+You can find out all about Reception, or more information on how different subjects are approached in Pre-Prep, by clicking on the links opposite.

 For more information on how the school provides for children with English as an additional language, please see our Special Educational Needs and Learning Disabilities Policy below;